Followers

 The Empty Homestead: an Incunabuli Post-Session Report

 Session 3 saw the first use of a creature I designed, and subsequently, the first PC death of the campaign.
-To be honest, I did not expect it to be so close, but we nearly had a TPK.
+To be honest, I did not expect it to be so close, and we nearly had a TPK.
 As always, this session recap is set on Incunabuli's the Coast, and starts in the little hamlet of Bermish, around five days south of Boltthwaite Lake.